 Trainees are provided with funds to take courses (online or onsite) to meet ethics requirements and fill in gaps in their methodological training.
-At the beginning of the fellowship, all trainees are required to participate in the UCSF online Responsible Conduct of Research (RCR) course, unless they have proof of already taking this course or a comparable one during the past two years (in this case, please discuss with Deputy Director Kimberly Bale right away.)
+Between September 30 - November 22, 2024, all trainees will be required to participate in the UCSF online Responsible Conduct of Research (RCR) course, unless they have proof of already taking this course or a comparable one during the past two years (in this case, please discuss with Deputy Director Kimberly Bale as soon as possible.)
 The RCR course is offered through the UCSF Department of Epidemiology and Biostatistics.
-Predoctoral trainees also take the online Designing Clinical Research course provided through the UCSF Training in Clinical Research Program (TICR) during this same period.
-Trainees will be registered for the required online courses, and these will be paid for directly by UCSF from each fellow's funds for courses.
+Since this is a required course, the GloCal Support Center will register all fellows in this course.
+Some trainees also opt to take the online Designing Clinical Research course provided through the UCSF Training in Clinical Research Program (TICR).
 Fellows can use their remaining course funds to take any other courses during their training period that benefit their research or conform to their long-term goals.
 A variety of online instructional programs in global health are available through the GloCal consortium campuses as well as countless other universities and institutes worldwide.
 Trainees are encouraged to consult with their mentors regarding appropriate courses.